VR in Education Research at

 Continue reading to learn how Virtual Reality enhances K-12 education by increasing student engagement and attention levels, improving long-term retention and transforming educational experiences.

-VR Impacting Student Engagement & Long-Term Retention
+The Positive Impact of VR on Student Engagement & Long-Term Retention

 A study on Education Psychology Review shows